*This article was amended in December 2021 to reflect changes in the scheme.

 How to Qualify for a Stamp Duty Refund

-To qualify for this refund, the non-residential property must be redeveloped by developers which includes builders constructing multiple houses and individuals building a one-off property for themselves.
+To qualify for this refund, the non-residential property must be redeveloped by developers which include builders constructing multiple houses and individuals building a one-off property for themselves.

-In order to qualify for the above scheme, the stamp duty return must be filed and stamp duty must be paid at a rate of 6%.
-Furthermore, construction must begin within a period of 30 months and this timeframe runs from the day after the deed is stamped.
+In order to qualify for the above scheme, the stamp duty return must be filed and stamp duty must have been paid at a rate of 6% or 7.5% as applicable.
+Furthermore, construction must complete within a period of 30 months and this timeframe runs from the day after the deed is stamped.
 Some of the activities that would satisfy the definition of construction for the purposes of this scheme include demolition of existing buildings, access works, laying foundations and clearing a site.

 It is important to note that a test also applies to this scheme where either 75% of the total surface area of the land must be occupied by housing units or the gross floor space of the housing units must account for at least 75% of the total surface area of the land.

 The rate of stamp duty on property other than residential is 7.5%.
 In an attempt to ease the financial burden of transfers within farming families this rate was reduced to 1% specifically for such transfers.

 The relief was due to expire in December 2020 but Budget 2021 extended this relief to 31st December 2023.